Mute all notifications by timeout with NFC

 Summary

-In this How2 we have explained how scanning an NFC tag asks the user for a period of time after which certain actions are automatically performed.
-In our example you can enter a number of minutes, mute the notifications, activate the dark mode and open any app.
-Of course, the shortcut can be adjusted afterwards at any time.
-In order to apply the changes to the NFC tag as well, it must then be rewritten with the new short command.
+In this How2, we have explained how scanning an NFC tag prompts the user for a period of time, during which certain actions are automatically performed.
+In our example, a number of minutes can be entered during which the notifications are muted.
+Additionally, dark mode is activated and a previously selected app is opened.
+Of course, the shortcut can be customised at any time afterwards.
+To transfer the changes to the NFC tag, the NFC tag must then be rewritten with the new shortcut.

-In further How2 we explain the basic procedure for using NFC tags and automations with the iPhone.
+In another How2 we explain basic procedure for using NFC tags and automations with the iPhone.
 We also present further application examples and explain step-by-step how these can be implemented.

 Associated operating systems